praveen001/ds/README.md

 	// Contains return whether given key exists in map Contains(key interface{}) bool

-	// Length returns total number of entries in map Length() int
+	// Len returns total number of entries in map
+	Len() int

 	// Clear removes all the entries from map
 	Clear()